The Virtue of Joy

 The capacity to take pleasure in life is no less a virtue than any other.
 Joy is not as simple as it appears.
 There are those who, whether out of fear or judgment, so habitually resist the feeling that after a while they lose the knack of being pleased altogether.
 Others, mistaking mastery for pleasure, prefer conquest to delight and never really taste the spoils of their efforts.
 There is an art to enjoying life, to feeling desire and receiving what comes, to savoring every detail, down to the finest points, of each taste, sensation, or moment that happens by will or by chance to appear.
 The experience requires a subtle courage.
 Delight, jubilance, elation can throw you off balance, upsetting the established order of the day ….
 And because almost all forms of joy are fleeting, pleasure must eventually lead to loss, no matter how small–a loss that brings with it the certain knowledge that everything passes. – Susan Griffin, The Book of the Courtesans

 Joy and pleasure, radiance; virtues worthy of exploring, expanding, owning.

 Marianne Williamson once wrote that it was our light we feared more than our darkness.
-On Sunday, April 23, YOUR lights are invited to PLAY and shine forth with four goddess-led workshops and individual 1:1 time.
-Hosted in an intimate peaceful setting, open to 12 goddesses ready to connect and play and shine their light.
+We need to connect and play and shine our light more.

-Here’s to embracing our sacred virtues of joy, pleasure, sensuality, beauty, brilliance, and some a little more daring and delighting …
+Here’s to enjoying our feminine virtues of joy, pleasure, sensuality, beauty, brilliance, and daring.